 Possible Values Meaning Bandwidth On Demand Disabled Deactivates BOD, no additional channels are opened (default value).
 Bandwidth On Demand Enabled (For dialup connections only) Activates BOD, additional channels can be opened.
 The connection partner who initiated the connection opens the additional channels.

-BAP, Active Mode BAP behaves as follows in Active Mode: Call Request: one of the two communica- tion partners wants to add a B-channel; is initiated if applicable.
+Possible Values Meaning BAP, Active Mode BAP behaves as follows in Active Mode: Call Request: one of the two communica- tion partners wants to add a B-channel; is initiated if applicable, but not accepted.
 Callback Request: the remote terminal is requested to add a B-channel; is not initiat- ed but accepted if applicable.
-Link Drop Request: one communication partner wants to drop a B-channel; drop- ping is initiated or accepted if applicable.
-BAP, Active Mode is necessary for the AO/DI (Always On/Dynamic ISDN) function, see table 7-17, page 228 BAP, Passive Mode BAP behaves as follows in Active Mode: Call Request: one of the two communica- tion partners wants to add a B-channel; is accepted if applicable.
+Link Drop Request: one communication partner wants to drop a B-channel; dropping is initiated if applicable, but not accepted.
+BAP, Active Mode is necessary for the AO/DI (Always On/Dynamic ISDN) function, see table 6-17, page 200 BAP, Passive Mode BAP behaves as follows in Active Mode: Call Request: one of the two communica- tion partners wants to add a B-channel; is accepted if applicable.
 Callback Request: the remote terminal is requested to add a B-channel; is initiated if applicable.
-Link Drop Request: one communication partner wants to drop a B-channel; drop- ping is initiated or accepted if applicable.
+Link Drop Request: one communication partner wants to drop a B-channel; dropping is initiated or accepted if applicable.

-Possible Values Meaning BAP, Active and Passive Mode BAP behaves as follows in Active and Passive Mode: Call Request: one of the two communica- tion partners wants to add a B-channel; is initiated or accepted if applicable.
+Possible Values Meaning BAP, Active and Passive Mode BAP behaves as follows in Active and Passive Mode: Call Request: one of the two communication partners wants to add a B-channel; is initiated or accepted if applicable.
 Callback Request: is not used.
-Link Drop Request: one communication partner wants to drop a B-channel; drop- ping is initiated or accepted if applicable.
-BAP, Client Active Mode BAP behaves as follows in Client Active Mode: The partner who sets up the initial call is in Active Mode (see BAP, Active Mode ) and the partner who accepts the initial call is in Passive Mode (see BAP, Passive Mode ).
+Link Drop Request: one communication partner wants to drop a B-channel; dropping is initiated or accepted if applicable.
+BAP, Client Active Mode BAP behaves as follows in Client Active Mode: The partner who sets up the initial call is in Active Mode (see BAP, Active Mode) and the partner who accepts the initial call is in Passive Mode (see BAP, Passive Mode).
 Backup (For leased lines only) Backup connection is activated if the leased line fails.
 The backup connection is cleared when the leased line is available again.
 BOD is also available for this mode, if a value > 1 is used for Maximum Number of Dialup Channels .
 Bandwidth On Demand Active (For leased lines only) Enables BOD and defines the active partner.
 Only one of the connection partners should be configured as active partner.
-This page acti- vates adding and dropping additional B-chan- nels on demand.
+This page activates adding and dropping additional B-channels on demand.
 Bandwidth On Demand Passive (For leased lines only) Enables BOD and defines the passive partner.
-This page does not activate adding and drop- ping additional channels.
+This page does not activate adding and dropping additional channels.